Former New York Governor Cuomo charged with misdemeanor sex offense | Law-Order

 Former New York Governor Cuomo charged with misdemeanor sex offense

-The filing from the Albany County Sheriff's Office, accusing Cuomo of groping a woman under her blouse, was first confirmed by a spokesman for the New York state courts, Lucian Chalfen, in an emailed statement referring to the alleged offense as a "sex crime."
-Representatives for Cuomo, 63, who stepped down two months ago under mounting legal pressures and calls for his ouster from prominent fellow Democrats, including President Joe Biden, were not immediately available for comment.
+The filing from the Albany County Sheriff's Office, accusing Cuomo of groping a woman under her blouse, was confirmed by a spokesman for the New York state courts, Lucian Chalfen, in an emailed statement referring to the alleged offense as a "sex crime."
+Cuomo, 63, who stepped down two months ago under mounting calls for his ouster from prominent fellow Democrats, including President Joe Biden, is to appear in court on Nov.
+17 under a summons issued on Thursday but not yet served, the Albany Times Union newspaper reported.

-Representatives for Cuomo, 63, who stepped down two months ago under mounting legal pressures and calls for his ouster from prominent fellow Democrats, including President Joe Biden, were not immediately available for comment.
-The district attorney for Albany County, David Soares, issued a statement suggesting that the sheriff's office had acted independently of local prosecutors.
+Cuomo, 63, who stepped down two months ago under mounting calls for his ouster from prominent fellow Democrats, including President Joe Biden, is to appear in court on Nov.
+17 under a summons issued on Thursday but not yet served, the Albany Times Union newspaper reported.
+Cuomo's lawyer, Rita Glavin, said in a statement to local media outlets that he was innocent and questioned Sheriff Craig Apple's handling of the case, saying he "didn't even tell the district attorney what he was doing."

+"This is not professional law enforcement; this is politics," she said.
+The district attorney for Albany County, David Soares, issued a separate statement suggesting that the sheriff had acted independently of local prosecutors.

-"Like the rest of the public, we were surprised to learn today that a criminal complaint was filed in Albany City Court by the Albany County Sheriff's Office against Andrew Cuomo," Soares stated, adding that his office would comment no further.
+"Like the rest of the public, we were surprised to learn today that a criminal complaint was filed in Albany City Court by the Albany County Sheriff's Office against Andrew Cuomo," Soares stated.
+He declined to comment further.
 A copy of the complaint posted online by WNBC-TV in New York said Cuomo engaged in the misdemeanor offense of "forcible touching" on Dec.
 7, 2020, at the governor's Executive Mansion by placing "his hand under the blouse shirt of the victim ... and onto her intimate body part."

 The complaint goes on to say that Cuomo fondled the woman's breast "for purposes of degrading and gratifying his sexual desires," but the name of the woman has been redacted.
 The week prior to his resignation, former gubernatorial staffer Brittany Commisso filed a criminal report with the Albany County Sheriff's Office alleging that the then-governor of groped her breast at the Executive Mansion in Albany late last year.